 Racers were hit with warmer weather this weekend at the Kaw Point Criterium race weekend in Kansas City, Kansas.
-Fairly nice sized fields were present despite the recent constant threat of pop-up storms in the Kansas City area.
+Fairly nice-sized fields were present despite the recent constant threat of pop-up storms in the Kansas City area.
 Both days of racing took place in Kansas City, KS.
-The two courses were relatively close to each other offering riders two different race experiences.
+The two courses were relatively close to each other, offering riders two different race experiences.

 Some of the riders were unlucky enough to have the showers roll through during their event.
-Caleb Teague, of Team Prologue, jumped into his first bike races on Saturday and discussed just how much some rain can completely change race conditions, “One turn had a small river flowing through it and the [wet] metal manholes in the road were scary.”
-As is the nature of the region’s spring storms, the rain came and went so many of the racers were able to compete in dry conditions.
+Caleb Teague of Team Prologue jumped into his first bike races on Saturday and discussed just how much some rain can completely change race conditions, “One turn had a small river flowing through it, and the [wet] metal manholes in the road were scary.”
+As is the nature of the region’s spring storms, the rain came and went, so many of the racers were able to compete in dry conditions.

 Kaw Point Criterium Results (Day 1)

-Kaw Point Criterum Results (Day 2)
+Kaw Point Criterium Results (Day 2)

 Photo: Dan Ruettimann